 International teaching activity and numerous publications in the subject areas TCM (e.g. the book “Westliche Kräuter aus Sicht der Traditionellen Chinesischen Medizin” published in its 9th edition (also available in English language titled “Western Herbs from the Traditional Chinese Medicine Perspective”) and Tibetan Medicine.
 The book „Western and Traditional Chinese Medicinal Herbs“ is currently being translated into English.
 Numerous articles in German-language as well as English-language professional journals, “peer reviewer” for Asian Medicine (ASME) and „American Journal of Chinese Medicine“.

-Head of the Scientific Advisory Council of the Bacopa Educational Centre in Upper Austria and President of the ÖAGTCM (Austrian Educational Society for Traditional Chinese Medicine).
+President of the ÖAGTCM (Austrian Educational Society for Traditional Chinese Medicine).
 Founding member of the AMATM (Austrian Medical Association for Tibetan Medicine).
 Member of SKI (Sorig Khang International), EASAS (European Association for South Asian Studies) and IASTAM (International Association for the Study of Traditional Asian Medicine), ”Executive Committee Member” of the WFCMS (World Federation of Chinese Medicine Societies).

 In 2016 he was appointed as one of the directors of “the Alliance of Research and Development of Traditional Medicine, Complementary Medicine and Integrative Medicine” by the Fudan University, Shanghai.

 Since 2018, he has been regularly invited to meetings of the ETCMA (European Traditional Chinese Medicine Association), and was active as a group leader concerning COVID 19 in April 2020.

 From 2020 member of the umbrella association for TCM in Austria.